 B.A., Grad Dip Education, MTeach, Grad Dip Psychology, Post Grad Dip Psychology, PhD (Submission 2020)

-Mr Brian Moore has extensive academic qualifications and is currently completing doctoral studies at Macquarie University, Australia.
-Mr Moore gained a B.A. from the University of Sydney and has multiple postgraduate qualifications in education and psychology.
+Brian Moore is a lecturer and researcher at Charles Sturt University.
+He gained a B.A. from the University of Sydney and has multiple postgraduate qualifications in education and psychology.
+His PhD was recently awarded by Macquarie University (subject to corrections).

-With a professional background as a registered psychologist and primary/secondary educator, Mr Moore has significant experience working with children and adolescents.
+With a professional background as a registered psychologist and primary/secondary educator, Mr Moore has significant experience working with children, adolescents, and their families.
 He is committed to promoting child and adolescent mental health as an important outcome in its own right and due to the impact mental health has on related factors such as educational achievement.

 Mr Moore has varied research interests and has published on topics including bullying, inclusive education, martial arts, mental health and resilience.
 He is passionate about promoting mental health in schools and developing an evidence base to support this.
-During 2019, Mr Moore’s research had widespread popular media exposure, reaching an audience of over 600,000 people.
-Mr Moore is a Special Advisory Group member for UNESCO’s International Centre of Martial Arts for Youth Development and Engagement.
+Mr Moore is a co-chair of Wellbeing and Mental Health Research Australia, is the tertiary liaison for School Counselling and Psychology NSW, and is a Special Advisory Group member for UNESCO’s International Centre of Martial Arts for Youth Development and Engagement.

 Mr Moore has extensive teaching experience across tertiary, secondary and primary levels of education.